 The Jetsons vs. The Flintstones

 There’s a lot of fuzzy thinking about the meaning and value of early adopters.
-But one thing many mainstream marketers accept with 20-20 clarity is that consumers over fifty don’t qualify.
+But one thing many mainstream marketers “know” with groupthink clarity is that consumers over fifty don’t qualify.
 Unless, of course, it involves incontinence products; apparently we’re light years ahead in that arena.

 Actually, Boomers and older Gen Xers are uniquely qualified for inclusion in the discussion.
 Our favorite childhood cartoons – The Flintstones and The Jetsons – taught us the benefits of both early adoption and of enjoying what already works well.
 We learned early on to spot the real early adopters.

 Or is it Fred and Wilma, with their clunky yester-tech?
 After all, stone age thinker is an everyday stereotype for the laggards among us.

 Thanks to the enduring re-run appeal of Hanna-Barbera Studios, it’s a debate Boomers, Gen Xers and Millennials can all join, each with a full set of warm childhood memories.

 Well, decision time: we come down on the side of Fred and Wilma as the early adopters.